johnste/finicky/README.md

 };
 ```

-### Configuration documentation
+## Configuration documentation

 Finicky has extensive support for matching, rewriting and starting browser.
 See the wiki for the [full configuration documentation](https://github.com/johnste/finicky/wiki/Configuration-documentation) explaining all available, APIs and options as well as detail information on how to match on urls.

-### Configuration ideas
+## Configuration ideas

 See the wiki page for other [configuration ideas](https://github.com/johnste/finicky/wiki/Configuration-ideas) by users of Finicky.

 ## Alternatives

-If you are looking for something that lets you pick the browser to activate in a graphical interface, check out [Browserosaurus](https://browserosaurus.com/), an open source browser prompter for macOS.
+If you are looking for something that lets you pick the browser to activate in a graphical interface, check out [Browserosaurus](https://browserosaurus.com/) by Will Stone, an open source browser prompter for macOS.
+It works really well together with Finicky!

 ## Support development